knime-mpicbg/knime-scripting/README.md

 ## Installation
 Once KNIME is installed you have the following possibilities:

 1. The easiest is to use the p2 update mechanism of KNIME (Help > Install new Software).
-Find the detailed instructions on the [KNIME Community Contributions](https://www.knime.com/community/scripting) website.
+Find the detailed instructions on the [Scripting Integration](https://www.knime.com/community/scripting) page of the KNIME Community Contributions website.
 2. Use eclipse to build the plugins yourself and add them to the plugin directory of the KNIME installation.